crf8472/libarcsdec/BUILD.md

 ## Building libarcsdec on Linux and \*BSD

-Libarcsdec is written in C++14.
+Libarcsdec is compiled as C++17, originally written in C++14.
 It was developed mainly (but not exclusively) for Linux.
 It's runtime dependencies are configurable and may depend on the required codec or container format support.
 With ffmpeg available, libarcsdec supports virtually every lossless codec and any container format.
 It was not tested whether libarcsdec builds out-of-the-box on BSDs but don't expect major issues.

 ## Buildtime dependencies